jegerima/customergreen-challenge/README.md

 ```

 ## Database
-Run the DumpDB.sql file on MySQL Workbench to create de database structure
+Run the DumpDB.sql file on MySQL Workbench to create the database structure

 ## Enviroment Variables
 Use .env.example to create a .env.dev file and fill in the values